 Electricity usage increases in summer and winter.
 Prior to these seasons, under the management of the Environmental Promotion Chairman, all of our offices use check lists to see whether or not activities for saving electricity and conserving energy are always performed in accordance with the “Guidelines for Saving Electricity and Conserving Energy.”
 By performing inspection prior to the onset of harsh weather conditions, SECOM seeks a balance between saving electricity/conserving energy at our offices and achieving a comfortable/efficient working environment.

 Awareness-raising activities for employees

 On our company intranet, SECOM has established the portal site “ECO at SECOM” for conveying information on the environment.
 The site increases the environmental consciousness and awareness of our employees.

 SECOM implements a variety of unique measures in order to facilitate environmental communication at our company.
-Contents include the explanation of environmental issues by the characters Dr. Ecota and Futa-kun, promotion of an “eco-life” by employees and “eco-team” activities and announcement of “eco people” (employees with eco certification).
+Contents include the explanation of environmental issues by the characters Dr. Ecota and Mr. Futa, promotion of an “eco-life” by employees and “eco-team” activities and announcement of “eco people” (employees with eco certification).